 Cityscapes, or as it is sometimes called Urban Landscapes, are paintings whose subject matter is the physical aspects of the city, urban life, city sections (like a city block, street corner, outdoor café, rooftops, etc.) or other urban area.
 A Townscape is similar to a cityscape, only it is of a township with a smaller population and perhaps less modern architecture as well.
 Shown is an example of a cityscape or urban landscape.

 Genre Art is scene art of everyday life which depicts real life in action with ordinary people at work or in recreational situations.
 These type artworks include intimate scenes of daily life, costumes, domestic settings, interiors, celebrations, tavern scenes, markets and other street situations.
 It could also show a busy street, a beach party, a dinner gathering, or anyplace where living goes on.
 The subject matter is often are portrayed realistic style.
 See example of genre art.

-History Paintings or Historical Paintings portray a moment in history and are not to be confused with a genre painting which is scenes of everyday life.
-History paintings can include a range of subjects and topics and these paintings often illustrate a part of a story or a significant event.
+History Paintings which are also called Historical Paintings portray a moment in man’s history and are not to be confused with a genre painting which depicts scenes of everyday life.
+History paintings can include a range of historical subjects and topics and often illustrate a part of a story or significant event.
 An example of historical or history painting is shown.